voronaam/saper/README.md

 I have found it in a backup.
 The file is dated December 12, 2000.

 This was the first game we wrote for ourself in a dorm witih no internet, no computer and no games.
-This was a log of fun.
+This was a lot of fun.

 The project has been converted to Lazarus, even though it would've been enough to open the PAS file in FreePascal.